smhabibjr/weather-app-using-OpenWeather-api/README.md

 For example,if your open weather API code is look like this:  `6grt3434rf4564545f343434`

-Then after replacing, API variable value would be look like the below.
+Then after replacing, API variable value would be look like below.
 (Line no. 11)

 ` api_code = "6grt3434rf4564545f343434" `